AgentCoop/go-work/README.md

 ```

 #### What is a Task?
-A single task consists of three routines: an initialization routine, a recurrent routine, and a finalization routine:
+A single task consists of the three routines: an initialization routine, a recurrent routine, and a finalization routine:
 ```go
 func (stream *stream) ReadOnStreamTask(j job.Job) (job.Init, job.Run, job.Finalize) {
     init := func(task job.Task){